"What do you desire? Money? Glory? Power? Revenge? Or something that surpasses all other? Whatever you desire — "

 Badass Bookworm: Ship Leesoo is kind of a dork.
 A very loud and extroverted dork, but still, kind of a dork.
 But he can fight two people at once, proving that his knowledge of the Killer Arts is not just for show.
 Severe case of Overshadowed by Awesome.

 Badass Normal: Subverted.
 Though it appears initially that Baam is heading towards this way, it's effectively confirmed now that he is not normal.
-Hatsu for being able to fight off Anak and not being immediately taken out by Quant.
-And Ship Leesoo, but being Ship Leesoo in a World of Badass, one is ultimately a Butt Monkey and Action Survivor.
+Ship Leesoo is a genuine example, but being Ship Leesoo in a World of Badass, one is ultimately a Butt Monkey and Action Survivor.

 Took a Level in Badass: Baam quickly turns from being relatively useless in combat to a Shinsoo genius capable of freezing someone at will.
 Then after the timeskip he is by far the strongest regular on the 20th Floor.
 And on the 28th floor, the Wangnan's team, especially Miseng, shows its progress in winning easily a test.